Bates Environmental Internships

 • a resume-like summary of your academic work to date and other activities that give evidence of your interest in the purposes of the Otis Internship;

-• the names and email addresses of three persons who can attest to your qualifications for succeeding in the internship;
+• Faculty/staff letter of support who can attest to your qualifications for succeeding the

 • IMPORTANT: You must secure a letter or email from the sponsoring organization that confirms (1) your duties, (2) the length of the internship, (3) the hours per week you will work, and (4) any salary or other forms of compensation (e.g., free room and/or board) associated with the position.
 APPLICATIONS WITHOUT A LETTER FROM THE SPONSOR THAT SPECIFICALLY ADDRESSES ALL FOUR ITEMS WILL NOT BE CONSIDERED.

-Financial Responsibility.
-If for any reason the recipient of the grant is unable to fulfill her or his internship obligations as stated in their proposal, the student will be responsible to repay back the grant money awarded.
+If for any reason the recipient of the grant is unable to fulfill their internship obligations as stated in their proposal, the student will be responsible to repay back the grant money awarded.
 If the College has purchased airline tickets that the student does not use, the student is responsible to repay the College for the price of the ticket.
 If the project has been started, then the amount of payment back will be determined by Edili Lopez in the Dean of the Faculty’s Office.